 Pursuant to an agreement between SCFC and the Advisor, the Advisor agreed to waive \$115,000 representing a portion of the management fee that would otherwise be payable to the Advisor for the quarter ended December 31, 2016.
-This fee may be recaptured by the Advisor for a period of one year ending December 31, 2017 to the extent net income earned by SCFC exceeds \$0.39 per share in any quarter.
-After the one year period, this waiver may not be recouped by StoneCastle Asset Management.
+As per the agreement, this fee may be recaptured by the Adviser for a period of one year ending December 31, 2017 to the extent net income earned by SCFC exceeds \$0.39 per share in any quarter.
+This fee was recaptured in the quarter ended March 31, 2017.

-SCFC currently pays each Director who is not an officer or employee of the Advisor a fee of \$45,000 per annum, plus \$1,000 for each in-person meeting of the Board of Directors or committee meeting.
+SCFC currently pays each Director who is not an officer or employee of the Advisor a fee of \$55,000 per annum, plus \$1,500 for each in-person meeting of the Board of Directors or committee meeting.
 The chairman of SCFC's audit committee and the Lead Independent Director are each to be paid an additional amount not expected to exceed \$10,000 per year.
 Directors do not receive any pension or retirement plan benefits and are not part of any profit sharing plan.
 Interested Directors do not receive any compensation from SCFC.
-SCFC has incurred \$168,058 of Directors fees for the year ended December 31, 2016.
+SCFC has incurred \$205,500 of Directors fees for the year ended December 31, 2017.